CopernicaMarketingSoftware/Documentation/SMTPeter/features.md

 [Read more about bounce tracking](copernica-docs:SMTPeter/features/bounce-tracking "Bounce Tracking Documentation")

-> **Note:** These features below are currently being worked on and should be implemented soon.
+> **Note:** The features below are currently being worked on and should be implemented soon.